omerstoler/HW2-wet-part/Code files/README.txt

 			2) prevent SCHED_SHORTs from calling it.

 		/kernel/sys.c -> maybe to change a little the some first functions corresponds scheduling, later is irrelevant.
-						 Understand when to use who = pis and who = uid
+						 Understand when to use who = pis and who = uid - in sys_setpriority

 		/kernel/sched.c -> all the logic and algorithms. need to get the understanding what to implement and where.